-Information For New Zealand Teachers, Science Technicians and Students
+Information for New Zealand Teachers, Science Technicians and Students

 All animals need to be cared for and treated with respect at all times as they are sentient living things.
 Everyone has a legal obligation to provide animals in their care with all of their needs – food and water, shelter, the opportunity to behave normally, to be handled carefully by people, and to ensure/maintain their good health.

 These legal requirements exist to protect the animals with whom we interact.
 This includes making sure that our pets are treated well, that farm animals are taken care of and that our native species are not exploited.
 In New Zealand the use of animals in research, testing and teaching is controlled by the Animal Welfare Act 1999.
 This legislation is designed to protect animals in New Zealand from harmful or inhumane treatment.
-It covers our obligations to care for animals, who can conduct surgical procedures on animals, animal exports, humane treatment of wild animals, and codes of welfare.
+It covers our obligations to care for animals, the people who can conduct surgical procedures on animals, animal exports, humane treatment of wild animals, and codes of welfare.

 The Three Rs